01

 Diet plans fail when they cannot adapt to what the client actually eats.

-• Life changes the plan quickly.
+• Life changes the plan inside the first week.

 • Extras, snacks, swaps, and convenience meals decide more outcomes than the original PDF.